Happy 81st Leonard Nimoy.

 The Wonderful Wizard of Oz

-I have been working on a few portfolio related pieces involving L. Frank Baum's
+I have been working on a few portfolio related pieces involving L. Frank Baum's The Wonderful Wizard of Oz.

 Above I have two character lineups I have been working on, the top are my pencil rough's of the characters and below are the colors I plan on using with each character.
 I am certain a majority of people have seen the film based loosely on the book, The Wizard of Oz, so they will be familiar with most of the characters presented here, however, I am going to explain why I designed the characters the way I did.